 MS degree in Communication Sciences

 Speech-Language Pathology (SLP) (68 credits) curriculum prepares individuals to become speech-language pathologists working in hospitals, rehabilitative centers, college or university clinics, health-care agencies, specialized clinical settings, or private practice and prepares students for professional practices in preschools, elementary and secondary schools, and early-intervention developmental centers.
 Successful completion of the SLP curriculum prepares students to meet the academic and clinical requirements to apply for American Speech-Language-Hearing Association (ASHA) Professional Certification and New York State Licensure.
-The SLP Program is accredited by ASHA's Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA).
-The program will have its next accreditation review in 2018.

 |Program Completion Rate